cindypan1999/cindypan1999.github.io/_posts/25-10-12-china-week-2.md

 <img src="/pictures/china/flowermeal.jpg"/>

 After the garden, we ventured into the famous shopping street, Pingjiang Road which runs parallel to Pingjiang River, a charming stream that people take boat rides on to observe the beautiful scenery of the street.
 Fragrant scents immediately lured us into a perfume shop, a commodity in China.
 I went completely nose blind and bought two perfumes that I think smelled good.
-And then everyone bought perfume.
 I believe cheaper perfume stores would do very well in America.
 We also stopped for some incredible $4 noodles, sat in miniature chairs, and drank out of bamboo cups.

 <img src="/pictures/china/sticky.jpg"/>